Careers360 Logo

 We have been given that a cone, a hemisphere and a cylinder stand on equal bases and have the same height.

-Let radius of base is r and height is h.
+Let the radius of the base be r and the height be h.

 Now we know that